wakka42/BADASS/README.md

 `ip link set vxlan10 master br0` and `ip link set eth1 master br0`

 We successfully made a unicast VXLAN, we now need to set up a multicast one for BUM (Broadcast, Unknow unicast, ARP) traffic.
-For this we only hav eto set up a group when creating the vxlan.
+For this we only have eto set up a group when creating the vxlan.

 Here are the command updated